Kitware/pybsm/docs/installation.rst

 Building the Documentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-The documentation for pybsn is maintained as a collection of `reStructuredText`_ documents in the :file:`docs/` folder of the project.
+The documentation for pybsm is maintained as a collection of `reStructuredText`_ documents in the :file:`docs/` folder of the project.
 The :program:`Sphinx` documentation tool can process this documentation into a variety of formats, the most common of which is HTML.